Skip to product information

 The Sengmi on these kinds of mirrors however, even though they are for the most part lions, are most often referred to as "Sea creatures" or "Sea beasts".
 To this day, the exact reason for calling it a 'sea creature' remains debated among scholars.

-Also the grapes came were introduced into China through trade with west-Asia during the Han dynasty.
+Also the grapes were introduced into China through trade with west-Asia during the Han dynasty.
 They came to be associated with prosperity and large numbers of offspring.

 The characters on the outer circle can be translated roughly as "let me look not through a mirror, but into the essence of the nature of things."